The Theory of Money, Part 39

 Where do you subtract this lost money?
 Does it come straight from the reserves?

 Yes.
 Think about it this way.
 Before all this happened, the bank only had $20 billion of actual money.
 And this isn’t the bank’s money, remember.
 It’s customers’ money stored in the bank.
-Sure, the bank was lending out $100 billion, but that was money temporarily invented to exist until the loans get paid off, and then it disappears again.
+Sure, the bank was lending out $100 billion, but that was money temporarily invented to exist until the loans get paid off, and then it disappears again until the bank makes new loans all over again.

 The $16 billion that was just lost was actual money.
 So the bank’s reserve has now dropped to $4 billion.
-And remember that of the $100 billion in loans, $40 billion of that was in the housing market, none of which exists anymore, so it now only has $60 billion in outstanding loans.
+And how much does the bank still have out in loans?
+Of the total $100 billion in loans, $40 billion of that was in the housing market, none of which exists anymore, so it now only has $60 billion in outstanding loans.

 And now it’s decision time for the government.
 Do they step in to help?